Clairvoyant scheduling of random walks

-Heavy walls of $\cM$ will also be walls of $\cM^{*}$.
+Heavy walls of $\cM$ will also be walls of $\cM^{*}$ (with some exceptions given below).
 We will define walls only for either $X$ or $Y$, but it is understood that they are also defined when the roles of $X$ and $Y$ are reversed.

 The rest of the scale-up construction will be given in the following steps.

 \begin{defstep}[Cleanness] For an interval $I$, its right endpoint $x$ will be called clean in $I$ for $\cM^{*}$ if \begin{enumerate}[--] \item It is clean in $I$ for $\cM$. \item The interval $I$ contains no wall of $\cM$ whose right end is closer to $x$ than $\f/3$. \end{enumerate} We will say that a point is strongly clean in $I$ for $\cM^{*}$ if it is strongly clean in $I$ for $\cM$ and $I$ contains no barrier of $\cM$ whose right end is closer to it than $\f/3$.
 Cleanness and strong cleanness of the left endpoint is defined similarly.